-The writer states, we fear with too much truth,
+The writer states, we fear with too much truth, that-

 England is not loved in the East, any more than in the West.
 She is great enough to be envied, or perhaps admired, but too great, too strong, to be loved.
 That she is feared, is obvious enough; and much more feared might she be, were she as punctilious in claiming her position, and insisting on her rights, as some nations are.
-Her conscious strength makes her too easy and too patient; she lays aside needful vigilance and jealousy; she concedes to weakness what she would deny to power.
+Her conscious strength makes her too casy and too patient; she lays aside needful vigilance and jealousy; she concedes to weakness what she would deny to power.
 The Moslem, indeed, if he does not love her, yet in some measure trusts her; for she is much more honest than others, and little disposed to aggression or cruelty; so that, unlike all others, she would rather suffer wrong than inflict it.
 But by all there is a recognition of her greatness; and even they that dislike it most, are proud when placed in circumstances which enable or entitle them to wield her power.
-A Syrian consul or a German ecclesiastic, entrusted with British power, is a proud man indeed.
+A Syrian consul or a Ger-man ecclesiastic, entrusted with British power, is a proud man indeed.
 Ten chances to one, however, that he will abuse it.
 To have the power of such a nation committed to them, even in humble offices, is sufficient to turn some men's minds.
 Some of the most "fantastic tricks" that have been played in the East, have come about in this peculiar way.
-The position, which would not for a moment elate an Englishman, would at once upset a foreigner; nor does anything gratify him moro than when he can wield English power against some unhappy Englishman that may have fallen under his displeasure by his boldness and independence.
-England is by far too remiss, in regard to her own interest in Syria; and if our Government at home is not more vigilant and energetic, she will find herself gradually edged or elbowed out of the land.
-France, Russia, Austria, and Prussia have all their schemes of national aggrandisement there.
-The courts of Paris, Petersburg, Vienna, and Berlin, are quite alive to the importance of supremacy in the East would be to bar out England securing a strong position in the East.
+The position, which would not for a moment elate an Englishman, would at once upset a foreigner; nor does anything gratify him more than when he can wield English power against some unhappy Englishman that may have fallon under his displeasure by his boldness and independence.
+England is by far too remiss in regard to her own interest in Syria; and if our Government at home is not more vigilant and energetic, she will find herself gradually edged or elbowed out of the land.
+France, Russia, Austria, and Prussia have all their schemes of national derance of the Greek Church is the prependerance of aggrandisement there.
+The courts of Paris, Petersburg, Russia in the East; and the first exercise of Russian supremacy in the East would be to bar out England securing a strong position in the East.
 They instruct their consuls on this point, and they warmly back them.
-There is not one of their officials but knows that he will be vigorously supported by his Government in any scheme, however ambitious, or in any blunder, however gross, if only that scheme or that blunder tend to aggrandise his nation, or humble its rival.
+There is not one of their officials but knows that he will he vigorously supported by his Government in any scheme, however ambitious, or in any blunder, however gross, if only that scheme or that blunder tend to aggrandise his nation, or humble its rival.